 Death is a natural part of life, and while funerals are sad moments, they can also be viewed as celebrations of life, an event to remember the person’s life.
-A funeral is gathering friends and loved ones to honor the deceased.
+A funeral is a gathering of friends and loved ones to honor the deceased.
 Many of us have been to a funeral or will likely be invited to one in our lifetime.
 So, how long is a funeral?
 And what can we expect?
 Learn more by reading our article below.

-How Long Does a Funeral Typically Last?
+How Long Does a Funeral Last?

 The Full Breakdown of a Funeral